goderich/dissertation/dissertation.md

 Li [-@li1981;@li1982b] recorded word-final /g/ in his fieldwork on the Matu'aw dialect in Matabalay village.
 In my fieldwork, I found no instances of word-final /g/, and the words that were expected to have it instead ended with an open syllable, as shown in @tbl:matuaw-final-g-comparison.

-: Comparison of Paul Li's and my own Matu'aw data on final /g/ {#tbl:matuaw-final-g-comparison}
+: Comparison of Li's and my own Matu'aw data on final /g/ {#tbl:matuaw-final-g-comparison}

 | Li's data (circa 1980) | My data (2020) | Gloss             |
 |------------------------|----------------|-------------------|